What is a Vector Database and How Does It Work?

 A vector database is a fully managed, no-frills solution for storing, indexing, and searching across a massive dataset of unstructured data that leverages the power of vector embeddings from embedding models, particularly embedding models such as OpenAI text embedding models, ResNet50 image embedding model, and many other multimodal models.

-large language models (LLM) are Generative AI models that can perform various natural language processing (NLP) tasks based on pre-trained knowledge.
-However, because they lack domain-specific knowledge, large language models are prone to hallucinations.
+Large language models (LLM) are Generative AI models that can perform various natural language processing (NLP) tasks based on pre-trained knowledge.
+However, because they lack domain-specific knowledge, LLMs are prone to hallucinations.
 Vector databases are a vital technology that can address this hallucinatory issue by providing LLMs with domain-specific, up-to-date, or confidential private data.

 How to use a vector database with LLMs?

 Let’s use the Zilliz Cloud vector database as an example.
 Zilliz Cloud stores domain-specific, up-to-date, and confidential private data outside LLMs in the form of vector embeddings.
 When a user asks a question, Zilliz Cloud transforms the question into vectors and then performs ANN searches for the Top-K results most relevant to the question by comparing the spatial distance between the query vectors and those stored in the vector database.
 This measuring can be based on various similarity metrics, such as dot product, cosine similarity, or Euclidean distance (L2).
+Furthermore, if you store any metadata with your data, you can fine tune your results with a hybrid search.
 Finally, these results are combined with the original question to create a prompt that provides a comprehensive context for the LLM.

 This framework, which includes a vector database, an LLM, and Prompts as code, is also known as retrieval augmented generation (RAG) and serves as the foundation for developing LLM-powered applications.